mainettis/darksun/docs/buildersmanual.md

     }
     ```

 * The same can be done with item-based scripting.
-For both cases, separate, specially named scripts are not required, just expose your function to the library system with the correct name and you can run any function or script that you want.
+For both cases, separate, specially named scripts are not required, just expose your functions to the library system with the correct name and you can run any function or script that you want.
 Here's an example of tag-based scripting from HCR2's torch subsystem.
 This isn't the entire script, it just shows the portion necessary to understand tag-based scripting.
 The actual name of the items are carried inside constants (H2_LANTERN and H2_OILFLASK, in this case), so you can change the tag of the item and not have the system break.
 When any player uses an item tagged as a lantern (`h2_lantern`), the system looks for a script with that item name, which matches the constant we passed (`H2_LANTERN = "h2_lantern"`).
 Once found, it looks into the library for the nEntry that matches the one we assigned (`2` in this case).

-    ``` c
+    ``` cpp
     void OnLibraryLoad()
     {
         ...